adyta-lda/openmls/README.md

 ## Workspace

-This repository is a cargo workspace with the OpenMLS library as the main component.
+This repository is a cargo workspace with the openmls_draft library as the main component.
 It further holds the following crates that are used for testing.

 ### Delivery Service